-Here are just a few of the actions SaaS Alerts will identify:
+Here are a few examples of what SaaS Alerts keeps an eye on:

 “You cannot get a more reliable deployment and product.
 You literally just turn it on and it’s already working.”